mastersrp/SourcePackageManager/README.md

     ./spm.sh build

 This will build the entire system and all dependencies.
+If anything goes wrong, feel free to check the log in the .spm directory.

 Installation
 ------------